-The future associate judge of the New York Court of Appeals, Sheila Abdus-Salaam (née Turner) grew up in a working-class family in Washington D.C.
+The future associate judge of the New York Court of Appeals, information pills Sheila Abdus-Salaam (née Turner) grew up in a working-class family in Washington D.C.
 Abdus-Salaam graduated from Columbia Law School after obtaining her bachelor’s degree at Barnard College.
 Her career was impressive and lengthy, including sixteen years as a New York Supreme Court justice and time as a public defender in Brooklyn representing people who could not afford lawyers.

 When appointed in 2013, Abdus-Salaam spoke of her commitment to promoting ‘justice, fairness, and equality’ to all those in the state of New York.
 Justice Abdus-Salaam championed rights of those more commonly discriminated against and ignored.

 She won one of her first cases for over 30 female NYC bus drivers who had been discriminated against and denied promotions.
 A key landmark decision of hers was defending the rights of non-biological parents in same-sex relationships to custody and visitation when the couple conceived and raised a child together.